 Sign up for Meridian’s Free Newsletter, please CLICK HERE

-The ideas for this article came from Symbols and Shadows: Unlocking a Deeper Understanding of the Atonement by Donald W. Parry and Jay A. Parry.
+The ideas for this article are inspired by Symbols and Shadows: Unlocking a Deeper Understanding of the Atonement by Donald W. Parry and Jay A. Parry.

 Photos by Scot Facer Proctor